juhasev/sample-ninja-help/rewards-virtual-incentives.md

 3.135.136.57,3.149.61.67,3.20.110.34,18.220.252.20,3.140.62.214,3.139.253.68,18.190.230.163,18.227.57.42,3.130.42.149,3.132.6.13,3.133.255.106,3.138.161.51,3.138.252.4,3.18.143.74,3.20.135.79,3.21.14.86
 ```

 > Login to Virtual Incentives Admin Panel.
 Select the API tab from the top menu, then click on Whitelist and paste the IPs to both the Development and Production IP whitelists.
+Please ensure that there are no line breaks or spaces when pasting.

 #### Manage Rewards